xy-241/CS-Notes/content/Rust/Rust Ownership.md

 - Refer to [Box's Owner Manages Deallocation](https://rust-book.cs.brown.edu/ch04-01-what-is-ownership.html#a-boxs-owner-manages-deallocation)

 >[!note]
->The key idea is that when a rust box is passed to function aka a new stack frame, its memory is deallocated after function ends.
+>The key idea is that when a rust box is passed to function aka a new [[Address Space#Stack Frame]], its memory is deallocated after function ends.
 >
 >Therefore the data is still available in heap segment after the ownership is transferred